 My teaching informs and extends my research.
-I regularly teach first-year composition (FYC), which is called ENGL105: Introduction to Composition and Rhetoric at UNC.
-In this writing in the disciplines course, students experiment with the writing process and compose projects in natural sciences, social sciences, and humanities genres.
-Using three different “real world” genres, I emphasize how arguments, evidence, and authority are presented in each of these fields.
-Thus far, I have asked students to compose scientific literature reviews, popular health/science articles, infographics, book reviews, book talks, undergraduate research grant proposals, and multimedia public service announcements.
+I regularly teach Introduction to Composition and Rhetoric.
+In this genre-based, research-focused writing in the disciplines course, students experiment with the writing process and compose genres in the natural sciences, social sciences, and humanities.
+In my teaching, I emphasize how arguments, evidence, and authority are presented in each of these fields.
+Thus far, I have asked students to compose scientific literature reviews, popular health/science articles, infographics, book reviews, book talks, undergraduate research grant proposals, elevator pitches, and multimedia public service announcements.

-In AY 2015-2016, I taught ENGL105i: Writing in Health and Medicine, a specialized writing in the disciplines FYC course, that exposes students to a range of professional and public scientific and medical genres.
+In AY 2015-2016, I taught Writing in Health and Medicine, a specialized writing in the disciplines course that exposes students to a range of professional and public scientific and medical genres.
 I was able to use my research about the rhetorics of Lyme Disease as an example of how arguments about scientific and medical controversies change and circulate.

-In addition to my experience in the writing classroom, I have served as a teaching assistant for WMST101: Introduction to Women’s and Gender Studies at UNC-Chapel Hill and WMST250: Women, Art, and Culture at University of Maryland.
-I have also spent time helping students develop undergraduate humanities research projects in my role as a Graduate Research Consultant for ENGL055: Reading and Writing Women’s Lives (fall 2014) and ENGL283: Life Writing (summer 2016 and 2017).
+In addition to my experience in the writing classroom, I have served as a teaching assistant for Introduction to Women’s and Gender Studies at UNC-Chapel Hill and Women, Art, and Culture at University of Maryland.
+I have also spent time helping students develop undergraduate humanities research projects in my role as a Graduate Research Consultant for Reading and Writing Women’s Lives Fall 2014) and Life Writing (Summer 2016 and 2017).